 Click to see proposed pipeline route

 We're excited about this proposal.
 Natural gas improves Ontarians' quality of life and is an affordable and reliable energy source.
-Union Gas has been safely providing natural gas service to homes and businesses in the Owen Sound area for over 60 years.
+We have been safely providing natural gas service to homes and businesses in the Owen Sound area for over 60 years.

 We will keep you informed